Erasmus: Signet ring and personal motto

-He chose Concedo Nulli (Lat.
-I concede to no-one) as his personal motto.
+He chose Concedo Nulli ("I concede to no-one") as his personal motto.
 The obverse of the medal by Quintin Matsys featured the Terminus herm.
 Mottoes on medals, along the circumference, included "A better picture of Erasmus is shown in his writing", and "Contemplate the end of a long life" and Horace's "Death is the ultimate boundary of things," which re-casts the motto as a memento mori.
 There were anachronistic claims that his motto was a favourable nod to Luther's "Here I stand" which Erasmus denied.